jerryq27/Cheatsheets/WebDevelopment/Vue.md

 </script>
 ```

-Multiple classes can also be applied using array syntax:
+Using the Array Syntax, multiple classes can be applied:

 ```html
 <div v-bind:class="[active, error]"></div>